ufukart/Comment-Approved-Notifier-Extended/readme.txt

 == Frequently Asked Questions ==

-= How can I set change "from" email address? =
+= How can I set change from email address? =
 You can change site email from Wordpress General Settings or change "$site_email = get_bloginfo('admin_email');" to "$site_email = 'yourmailadress@yourdomain.com';" from 23. row of comment-approved-notifier-extended.php.

 = How can i translate to my language =